GemSelect Newsletter - June 2008

 The recent devasting cyclone in Burma that left as many as 100,000 dead in the Irawaddy Delta is only the latest Burmese tragedy.
 There have been glimmers of hope in the past, especially in 1990, when a rare democratic election was won by the National League for Democracy.
-The NLD was led by Aung San Suu Kyi, daughter of Aung San.
-Though she was prohibited from standing for election, the NLD won over 80% of the parliamentary seats.
+The NLD was led by Aung San Suu Kyi, the daughter of Aung San.
+Although she was prohibited from standing for election, the NLD won over 80% of the parliamentary seats.
 But the generals refused to recognize the election results and have kept Aung San Suu Kyi under almost continuous house arrest ever since.

-The situation in Burma is indeed tragic, and it is hard to see much cause for hope in the latest catastrophe.
+The situation in Burma is tragic, and it is hard to see much cause for hope after the latest catastrophe.
 But sometimes tragic events have positive outcomes.
 It has happened before.
 India's aid to Pakistan after the 2005 earthquake helped to bring the two archrivals closer together.
 The same happened in 1999 when Greece was the first country to come to Turkey's aid after a devastating earthquake, leading to a breakthrough in once-hostile relations between the two countries.
 The Burmese generals are now being forced to open the doors to accept international aid for their suffering people.
-But the generals have also demonstrated their utter callousness to their own citizens, including younger member of the military.
+But the generals have also demonstrated their utter callousness toward their own citizens, including younger members of the military.
 It will not be forgotten.
 In a country that recognizes the power of karma, the generals may well have sealed their own fate.

-For more information about tanzanite see our Tanzanite Information Page.
+For more information about tanzanite see our tanzanite information page.